m-agustin/bbt/README.md

 # Milk tea mock API

-Built a mock version of an API and deloyed it onto the internet via.
+Built a mock version of an API and deloyed it onto a cloud platform via.
 Heroku.
 No routing/controllers.
 Incorporated github package by "https://github.com/typicode/json-server" onto project to create a mock REST API with zero coding.